-The procedure to accomplish this is a little more complicated than that for a movie , and requires a dedicated MdbIni for series.
-The objective is to get the mdb\episode\id that identifies the series episode in the MDB site.
+The procedure to accomplish this is a little more complicated than the one for a movie and requires a dedicated MdbIni for series.
+The objective is to get the mdb_episode_id that identifies the series episode in the MDB site.
 Only with that, the episode details can be grabbed: